italojsoliveira/direito_consumidor_ontologia/README.md

-# Ontologia de Direito do Consumidor
+# Uma Ontologia de Direito do Consumidor Brasileiro

+# An Ontology of Brazilian Consumer Protection Law

-Uma pequena ontologia jurídica em OWL para o Direito do Consumidor brasileiro / A small legal ontology in OWL for Brazilian Consumer Protection Law
+PT: Uma pequena ontologia em OWL para o Direito do Consumidor brasileiro. É apenas uma prova de conceito.

+EN: A small ontology in OWL for Brazilian Consumer Protection Law.
+It is just a proof of concept.